TadjievCodes/Nasa_Project_Semester2/README.md

 side, it will populate the dropdown and you can see the list of titles in the dropdown list.
 There will be validations in the date picker as well, further date than today and more than 30 days cannot be selected.
 The dropdown might take time to be filled if you select more than 2 or 3 days.
 Please wait as it's coming from Nasa's API and especially it's also loading and adding heavy videos that are coming from youtube or vimeo.
 If you click immediately and nothing comes up just click again and the dropdown should be filled accordingly.
-*** It's better to update the page before selecting any other dates so it's going to be a fresh run.
+*** It's better to update the page before selecting any other dates so it's going to be a fresh run
 2) /*
  There's internal server error for June 4 so don't count it as a mistake .
 I have checked the URL so that's an error from NASA
  {